 Whether your child has mild sleep apnea or more severe symptoms that require surgical treatment, our experts can help.
-The Pediatric Gastroesophageal, Upper Airway, and Respiratory Diseases Center, part of Hassenfeld Children’s Hospital at NYU Langone, coordinates care for many children with sleep apnea.
+The Pediatric Aerodigestive Center, part of Hassenfeld Children’s Hospital at NYU Langone, coordinates care for many children with sleep apnea.

-Wellness services and education for families and children are offered through the Sala Institute for Child and Family Centered Care.
+We also offer child and family support services and resilience programs, including wellness services and education for families and children.
+These are provided by Sala Institute for Child and Family Centered Care.

-NYU Langone’s Newman Family Support Center provides psychological counseling and educational workshops for family members and children who are coping with the social and emotional effects of a severe craniofacial deformity.
+NYU Langone’s Newman Family Support Center provides psychological counseling and educational workshops for family members and children coping with the social and emotional effects of a severe craniofacial abnormality.

 Our counselors provide intensive support for children before and after surgery to correct craniofacial problems.
 They also offer assistance for children who miss school because of surgery.